 Sometimes your intuition can be more than accurate.
 When you notice someone’ furtive manner in the dorm, don’t be afraid to report it to the dorm security guard.
 This safety tip for living on campus could eliminate many potential incidents.

-And when you feel uncomfortable in certain place, leave right away and go to an area with lights and people.
-Don’t hesitate to call the police for help if something seems really abnormal.
+And when you feel uncomfortable in a certain place, leave right away and go to an area with lights and people.
+Don’t hesitate to call the police for help if something seems abnormal.